bitcointranscripts/bitcointranscripts/wasabi-research-club/coinshuffle-plusplus-part-2.md

 Because if you do a transaction like it's on the slide here, then everybody could just, every external observer even could just tell that Bob, like the one point.
 Yeah, so if everybody who looks at this transaction can just tell that B and B prime belong together, there's no privacy if you do a naive CoinJoin with unequal inputs.
 And we all know Adam has much better suggestions to do this.
-But this is still an obvious limitation of coin drawings.
+But this is still an obvious limitation of CoinJoin.
 Okay and also this is more subtle what we what we also can't do in CoinShuffle++ is the following.
 So actually you don't want to mix your money, right?
 You want to also to pay with your money.